I’ve updated this post and made a new video that shows step-by-step how to make a pillow. Enjoy!

-Decorative pillows are such an easy way to update your space.
+Decorative throw pillows are an easy way to update your space.
 You can quickly change out or add new colors to your decor simply by adding a few throw pillows to your couch, chairs or bedding.

 How To Make A Pillow

-- 20″ x 20″ pillow form or insert – polyester filled
+- 18″ x 18″ pillow form or insert – polyester filled

-Step 3: Sew a long straight stitch 3/8″ from the bottom edge.
+- Sew a long straight stitch 3/8″ from the bottom edge.
 This will help to show where you need to fold fabric when you hand sew the pillow closed.

-Step 4: Pin the front and back right sides together.
+- Pin the front and back right sides together.

-In 2nd part of this tutorial about how to make a pillow, I will show you how to hand sew a pillow closed.
+In the 2nd part of this tutorial about how to make a pillow, I will show you how to hand sew a pillow closed.

 I’m partying here!